0xHashstack/Economy-contracts/README.md

 This repository is a home to the below contracts

-1. Token contracts
+1. Contracts that power various transactions
-2. Governance contracts
+2. Autonomous governance.

 #